 Things to do in West Cornwall

-The Minack Theatre – the main season is from the end of May to the end of September but with an increasing number of performances at other times and performances during the day for children in school holidays
+The Minack Theatre – the main season is from May to the end of September but with an increasing number of performances at other times and performances during the day for children in school holidays

-Land’s End – the exhibitions/show are worth seeing.
-On a clear day you can also see the Isles of Scilly.
+Land’s End – on a clear day you can also see the Isles of Scilly.
 In August there are firework displays on Tuesday and Thursday evenings

-Porthcurno Telegraph Museum You can look around this secret wartime communications centre which has now been completely re-vamped.
-Plenty to do for adults and children and a good wet weather option
+PK Porthcurno plenty to do for adults and children and a good wet weather option

 Penberth – owned by the National Trust – nice for an evening walk – cars not allowed right down into the cove – can sometimes buy fresh fish from the boats as they come in

 St. Michael’s Mount Walk along the Causeway or take the boat, according to the tide

 Hayle car boot sale – on a massive scale – open from 8 til 1 every Sunday, alongside the A30 so you won’t have trouble finding it